rlberry-py/rlberry/docs/basics/userguide/experimentManager.md

 # How to use the ExperimentManager

-It's the element that allow you to make your experiments on [Agent](agent_page) and [Environment](environment_page).
+It's the element that allows you to make your experiments on [Agent](agent_page) and [Environment](environment_page).
 You can use it to train, optimize hyperparameters, evaluate, compare, and gather statistics about your agent on a specific environment.
 You can find the API doc [here](rlberry.manager.ExperimentManager).
-It's not the only solution, but it's the compact (and recommended) way of experiment with an agent.
+It's not the only solution, but it's the compact (and recommended) way of doing experiments with an agent.

 For these examples, you will use the "PPO" torch agent from "[rlberry-research](https://github.com/rlberry-py/rlberry-research)"